getdreamio/remote-orchestration-services/.docker/deploy.md

 ```

 3. Common Issues:
-   - If the frontend can't connect to the backend, ensure the `VITE_API_URL` is set correctly
+   - If the frontend can't connect to the backend, ensure the `BACKEND_URL` is set correctly
    - If ports are already in use, modify the port mappings in docker-compose.yml
    - If HTTPS is not working, verify that:
      - The development certificate exists in ~/.aspnet/https/